cdytoby/APKViewer/README.md

 - open in other apk website like apkpure
 - Hash Compare
 - Decompile or unpack apk
+- sign or resign apk or aab file
+- extract apk or aab file content

 ### About this project